aws-samples/ecs-pipeline-inject-envoy-sidecar/README.md

 ```
 while sleep 1; do curl $ingress_url/hello-service/hello/Bob ; echo ""; done
 ```
-You should see that 1 in 10 responses have the new greeting and message.
+You should see that approximately 1 in 10 responses have the new greeting and message.
 Hit *Ctrl-C* when done.

 ## Step 8: Adjust routing to switch to new version, and re-test